 The thematic focus of the IRTG is determined by the scientific content of TRR 195.
 On a regular basis, introductory lectures into the

 mathematical core areas of TRR 195 are offered, with a particular emphasis on computational aspects in these areas.
-Further breadth as well as depth of the education is achieved by more advanced topics lectures, regular topics seminars and transregional IRTG seminars, and by master classes and summer schools.
+Further breadth as well as depth of the education is achieved by more advanced topics lectures, regular topics seminars, joint block seminars, the IRTG seminar and by master classes and summer schools.

 The aim of the qualification programme is to provide first class and research oriented education and to prepare the doctoral students for their further careers, both within and outside of academia.
 While working on an attractive mix of theoretical and computational approaches to cutting edge mathematical research problems, the students acquire a mathematical multidisciplinary knowledge as well as competence in problem solving — which qualifies them for both career paths, in academics and in industry.

-The guiding principle is that the students are part of a greater scientific family where they do not only get to know their parents but also, on a somewhat lesser level, their more distant relatives.
-This means that both, depth and breadth in mathematical education, are valued and we expect from our students that after the completion of their degree they are not only experts in their special subject, but have also acquired a broader knowledge, at least on a basic level, in several of the topics represented in TRR 195.
+The guiding principle is that the students are part of a greater scientific family where they not only get to know their parents but also, on a somewhat lesser level, their more distant relatives.
+This means that both – depth and breadth in mathematical education – are valued and we expect that after the completion of their degree our students are not only experts in their special subject, but have also acquired a broader knowledge, at least on a basic level, in several of the topics represented in TRR 195.

 - Joint Summer School of TRR 195 with the Research Training Group “Experimental and constructive algebra” (Aachen)

 on Permutation Groups, 18th – 22nd September, 2017, Marienheide

 - Summer School on “Mathematical Aspects of Quantum Information“, 4th – 8th September, 2017, Corsica

 - Summer School on Finite Groups and Related Geometrical Structures, August 28th – September 8th, 2017, Toblach/Dobbiaco (Italy)